-Ok so I needed some baking inspiration today.
+Ok so I needed some baking inspiration today, and came up with this chocolate coconut poke cake.
 While talking with my friend as we power walked on the treadmill, I asked her what quick easy dessert she wanted.
-This was my creation after our chat! (affiliate links present, originally published 1/17)
+This was my creation after our chat! (affiliate links present)

 Better Than Sex Cake